 An alpaca experience at Hebbs Alpacas enables you to get up close and personal to our alpacas.
-Each walk lasts between 45 minutes to one hour.
-It starts with an initial meet and greet of your alpacas.

 If you’re a little nervous, it’s important you let your guide know so that they can assist you to choose the best alpaca – surprisingly, it’s not always the smaller or younger animals that are best suited!

-Once alpacas and visitors are ready, we will set off on a leisurely stroll along the bank of the canal.
+We will start with an initial safety talk and once alpacas and visitors are ready, we will set off on a leisurely stroll along the bank of the canal.
 As you walk it will be possible to find more out about alpacas from your knowledgeable guide.
 All our walking guides are highly knowledgeable about alpacas – they will tell you all about these fantastic animals, their history and what they are used for in their natural environment in South America during your walk.
 They will be very happy to answer any questions you may have. whilst also being able to look at the wildlife that frequents the canal and the banks.
 In the spring swans can be seen sitting on their nest on the canal bank and then the swans and their signets swimming up and down the canal.

 Part way round the walk there is the opportunity to take a walk onto Brick Kiln Bridge, a great photo opportunity.